 THE FUND HAS LIMITED LIQUIDITY.
 The Fund intends to use the proceeds from the sale of the Notes primarily to fund loans to borrowing enterprises, and may also use Note proceeds to fund the general operations of the Fund.
 The Fund's loans are not a source of liquidity for the Fund.
 The Fund's loans typically mature between one and five years.
 These loans are not publicly traded, are illiquid, and may be subject to long-term financing commitments.
 The Fund does not expect to be able to readily dispose of such loans, and in some cases may be prohibited from doing so.
-Note proceeds that are not lent to borrowers will be used to fund the Fund's general operations, or may be invested as described on page 21 under the heading "Investing Activities," subheading "Investment of Undeployed Assets."
+Note proceeds that are not lent to borrowers will be used to fund the Fund's general operations, or may be invested as described on page 27 under the heading "Investing Activities," subheading "Investment of Undeployed Assets."
 As the loans themselves are illiquid, the Notes' repayment sources are limited to regularly scheduled loan payments from borrowing enterprises, marketable securities owned by the fund, lines of credit, and cash and cash equivalents.
 Accordingly, the Fund's ability to pay principal and interest on the Notes in a timely fashion may be impeded by (1) substantial losses or delinquencies in the loan portfolio or losses in the Fund's marketable securities, accompanied by depletion of the Fund's cash and cash equivalents; or (2) redemptions of Notes in excess of the Fund's liquid assets.

 THE FUND'S ASSETS ARE SUBJECT TO CONCENTRATION OF CREDIT RISKS.
-Financial instruments held by the Fund, which potentially subject the Fund to concentration of credit risk, consist principally of cash and cash equivalents deposited with high credit quality financial institutions, investments, Intercompany Advances, and loans receivable.
-Cash and cash equivalents on deposit with financial institutions are guaranteed by the FDIC up to \$250,000 all deposit accounts at each FDIC-insured financial institutions as of December 31, 2023, 2022, and 2021.
-At various times during the years 2023, 2022, and 2021, the Fund had cash balances in excess of the insured limits.
-A temporary or permanent inability of the financial institutions where the Fund's deposits are held to repay customer deposits in excess of insured levels could adversely impact the Issuer's liquidity, ability to repay the Notes as they come due, ability to make loans to new or returning borrowers, ability to borrow funds on favorable terms or at all, and/or otherwise adversely impact the Issuer's overall financial position.
-See "INVESTING ACTIVITIES-Concentration of Credit Risk," beginning on page 21, and Note 8, Risks and Uncertainties, in the attached audited financial statements for more information.
+Financial instruments held by the Fund, which potentially subject the Fund to concentration of credit risk, consist principally of cash and cash equivalents deposited with high credit quality financial institutions, investments, Intercompany Advances (as defined on page 4), and loans receivable.
+The Fund held cash and cash equivalents in deposit accounts with FDIC-insured financial institutions as of December 31, 2024, 2023, and 2022.
+Cash and cash equivalents on deposit with financial institutions are insured by the FDIC up to \$250,000 per depositor, per insured financial institution.
+At various times during the years 2024, 2023, and 2022, the Fund held deposit accounts with cash balances in excess of the insured limits.
+As of the years ended December 31, 2024, 2023, and 2022, the Fund's cash and cash equivalent balances with two financial institutions comprised a substantial majority or all of the Fund's cash and cash equivalents.
+A temporary or permanent inability of the financial institutions where the Fund's deposits are held to repay customer deposits in excess of insured levels could adversely impact the Fund's liquidity, ability to repay the Notes as they come due, ability to make loans to new or returning borrowers, ability to borrow funds on favorable terms or at all, and/or otherwise adversely impact the Fund's cash and Cash equivalent for more information.

 THE FUND MAY CHANGE ITS POLICIES AND PROCEDURES.
-As described in this Prospectus, the Fund has chosen to abide by the RSF Credit and Loan Policy with respect to its lending activities.
+As described in this Prospectus, the Fund has chosen to abide by the RSF Credit and Loan Policy (the "Credit Policy") with respect to its lending activities.
 However, RSF may change this policy at any time, and the Fund may at any time choose to implement a different policy with respect to its lending activities.
 All procedures and policies described in this Prospectus are subject to change at any time, at the discretion of the Fund.